Ilustre, twenty-six year old Andalusian gelding

-Ariel TD- Andalusian filly
+Ariel TD- two year old Andalusian filly

 Anna’s first foal, Ariel, was born on February 17th.
 Ariel is already developing quite a personality.
 She is curious and outgoing and loves to run, jump, and practice her levades.
 We are excited to watch her grow and are looking forward to the education opportunities we will be able to offer as she progresses with her training.